§ 105-164.3. Definitions.

 g.
 Ancillary service.

-(49) Use. - The exercise of any right, power, or dominion whatsoever over tangible personal property, digital property, or a service by the purchaser of the property or service.
-The term includes withdrawal from storage, distribution, installation, affixation to real or personal property, and exhaustion or consumption of the property or service by the owner or purchaser.
-The term does not include a sale of tangible personal property, digital property, or a service in the regular course of business.
+(233) Use. - The exercise of any right, power, or dominion whatsoever over an item by the purchaser of the item.
+The term includes withdrawal from storage, distribution, installation, affixation to real or personal property, and exhaustion or consumption of the item by the owner or purchaser.
+The term does not include a sale of an item in the regular course of business.

 a.
 Making wholesale sales.

 b.
-Buying or manufacturing tangible personal property, digital property, or a service and selling it to a registered resident or nonresident retail or wholesale merchant for resale.
+Buying or manufacturing items and selling them to a registered person or nonresident retail or wholesale merchant for resale.

 c.
 Manufacturing, producing, processing, or blending any articles of commerce and maintaining a store, warehouse, or any other place that is separate and apart from the place of manufacture or production for the sale or distribution of the articles, other than bakery products, to another for the purpose of resale.